arguflow/pgvector-vs-qdrant-comparison/README.md

 </strong>
 </p>

-# It's time to ditch your specialized vector database for postgresql!
+# Pgvector and lanterndb are now just as fast and accurate as a SVD (Qdrant)

-The objective behind this notebook was to assess the feasibility of substituting our system's SVD, [Qdrant](https://qdrant.tech/), with [pgvector](https://github.com/pgvector/pgvector) or [lanterndb](https://lantern.dev/) - AKA postgresql + [usearch](https://www.unum.cloud/).
+The objective behind this notebook was to assess the feasibility of substituting our system's SVD, [Qdrant](https://qdrant.tech/), with [pgvector](https://github.com/pgvector/pgvector) or [lanterndb](https://lantern.dev/) (roughly postgresql + [usearch](https://www.unum.cloud/)).
 Employing an OLTP solution like these postgresql focused ones would offer the advantage of utilizing a transactional database with schema and transaction support for both objects and vectors, thereby eliminating the need for external database joins during diverse search operations.

 ## Star us on Github at [github.com/arguflow/arguflow](https://github.com/arguflow/arguflow)!!!!